101KiddChang010/Alphabet-Counter/README.md

 [![Product Name Screen Shot][product-screenshot]](images/emailList.PNG) -->

-The intent and purpose behind this project was to build a python program that allows the user to store emails.
-The program also loads the email list .txt file.
+The intent and purpose behind this project was to build a python program that counts how many letters are in a .txt file.
-There are 5 main inputs the user can choose from.

-1. Look up email address
-2. Add name and email address
-3. Change existing email address
-4. Delete name and email address
-5. Quit the program.

-Quitting the program saves all the information that was added from the program.
+There is only one input the user has to submit to the project, which is the name of the .txt file to read.

 <p align="right">(<a href="#top">back to top</a>)</p>